Fujifilm X-M5 Review

 There’s also a Type D HDMI port for external video recording in 4:2:2 10bit colour.

 In addition, the X-M5 builds on the Vlog mode that was first seen in the X-S20 for easy video creation.
 It adds a new 9:16 Short Movie mode that enables portrait orientation video to be captured while holding the camera in landscape orientation.
-There’s also Portrait Enhancer, Background Defocus, Product Priority and a better microphone set-up.
+This can be set to record 15, 30 or 60 second clips There’s also Portrait Enhancer, Background Defocus, Product Priority and a better microphone set-up.
 The Vlog mode Graphical User Interface (GUI) has been updated with icons to access the new and existing vlogging features.

 Fujifilm has given the X-M5 three microphone units and they can be used capture surround sound, or directionally to prioritise sound from in front of or behind the camera, or both.
 These mics are also said to improve upon earlier versions and the enhanced wind filter has an option to cut steady-state noise such as the constant humming of an air-conditioning unit.